MrHaila/delugr/README.md

-# Delugr
+# Delugr (WIP)

 The missing file manager for the Synthstrom Deluge.

-## Backlog

-- Song details (rename, delete, song length?, used instruments, broken instruments?, something else?)
-- Re-open same folder as last time to speed up HMR development
-- Reusable list card? (stripes, hover, linking, ..., sorting, searching)
+Maybe.
+Some day.

+Huge credit to Jamie Fenton for open-sourcing [Downrush](github.com/jamiefaye/downrush) and Rohan for making his [file format documentation](https://docs.google.com/document/d/11DUuuE1LBYOVlluPA9McT1_dT4AofZ5jnUD5eHvj7Vs/edit) available.
+Probably would have already stopped trying to parse the Deluge file format otherwise.

+## Future things that would make sense (backlog)

+- List kits
+- Kit song usage stats
+- Kit details page
+- List samples... somehow.
+Making a file browser would suck.
+- Actions to rename stuff (needs a bit of RnD on the web apis and how to surgically edit the original files without breaking anything)
+- List recordings?
+- Prettier everything
-- Netlify deploy
+- Responsive layout
-- Pass on colors
+- Parsing synth data (of various firmwares and binary types) to reliably show the synth settings
+- Fancy-ass visualisations of synth settings to better understand them

 ## Technical Stuff